zng-ui/zng/TODO/_current.md

 * Speedup the alt focus query, it is the slowest now.
-  - Add tree_meta and signal that alt scope exists in it (or the alt scope ids).
+  - Add an alt scope cache for each scope item?
-  - How do we reuse tree-meta from reused widgets?

 * Rethink spatial partitioning, the quad-tree is a bad fit for the problem:
    - Most widgets are fully contained by the parent bounds.